So you can’t wait to pack your beach sandals in your suitcase and jet off on a Mexico vacation.

 The U.S. State Advisory on Mexico recommends you “exercise increased caution due to crime” in the state of Baja California Sur (which includes Los Cabos and day trip sites in the lower Baja area).

 We, however, have always felt safe in Los Cabos during the countless times we’ve visited over the years.
-Mind you, we stick to the touristy areas when we go, and we don’t stay out late until the wee hours.
+Mind you, we stick to the tourist areas when we go, and we don’t stay out late until the wee hours.

 We’re usually more concerned about traffic accidents.